Pregnancy Symptoms - Early Signs of Pregnancy

 Below is a listing of some of the most common pregnancy signs and symptoms.
 If you have been sexually active and are experiencing any of the following symptoms it is important to take a pregnancy test.
 (The information on this website is intended for general education purposes only and should not be relied upon as a substitute for professional and/or medical advice.)

-Implantation bleeding can be one of the earliest pregnancy symptoms.
-About 6-12 days after conception, the embryo implants itself into the uterine wall.
-Some women will experience spotting as well as some cramping.
-Other Explanations: Actual menstruation, altered menstruation, changes in birth control pill (switching brands), infection or abrasion from intercourse.
+Implantation bleeding happens when the embryo implants itself into the uterine wall.
+This occurs about 6-12 days after conception and can be one of the earliest pregnancy symptoms.
+Women will experience spotting as well as some cramping.
+Other explanations for similar symptoms could be: Actual menstruation, altered menstruation, changes in birth control methods or brands, infection or abrasion from intercourse.

-Delayed or missed menstruation is the most common pregnancy symptom leading a woman to test for pregnancy.
+Delayed or missed menstruation is the most common pregnancy symptom leading women to test for pregnancy.
 When you become pregnant your next period should be missed.
-Many women can bleed while they are pregnant, but typically the bleeding will be shorter or lighter than a normal period.
-Other Explanations: Excessive weight gain/loss, fatigue, hormonal problems, tension, stress, ceasing to take the birth control pill or breast-feeding.
+While some women can bleed during pregnancy, typically the bleeding will be shorter or lighter than a normal period.
+Other Explanations for menstrual changes could be: Excessive weight gain/loss, fatigue, hormonal problems, tension, stress, ceasing to take the birth control pill or breast-feeding.

 Swollen or tender breasts are a pregnancy symptom which may begin as early as 1-2 weeks after conception.
 Women may notice changes in their breasts; they may be tender to the touch, sore, or swollen.
 Other Explanations: Hormonal imbalance, birth control pills, impending menstruation (PMS) can also cause your breasts to be swollen or tender.

-Feeling fatigued or more tired is a pregnancy symptom which can also start as early as the first week after conception.
-Other Explanations: Stress, exhaustion, depression, common cold or flu, or other illnesses can also leave you feeling tired or fatigued.
+Feeling fatigued or more tired in pregnancy can start as early as the first week after conception.
+Other Explanations for fatigue could be: Stress, exhaustion, depression, common cold or flu, or other illnesses.

-This well-known pregnancy symptom will often show up between 2-8 weeks after conception.
-Some women are fortunate to not deal with morning sickness at all, while others will feel nauseous throughout most of their pregnancy.
-Other Explanations: Food poisoning, stress, or other stomach disorders can also cause you to feel queasy.
+Nausea or morning sickness in pregnancy will often show up between 2-8 weeks after conception.
+Not all women deal with morning sickness, while others feel nauseous throughout most of their pregnancy.
+Other Explanations for nausea or vomiting could be: Food poisoning, stress, or other stomach disorders can also cause you to feel queasy.

 Lower backache may be a symptom that occurs early in pregnancy; however, it is common to experience a dull backache throughout an entire pregnancy.
 Other Explanations: Impending menstruation, stress, other back problems, and physical or mental strains.

-Around 6-8 weeks after conception, you may find yourself making a few extra trips to the bathroom.
-Other Explanations: Urinary tract infection, diabetes, increased liquid intake or taking excessive diuretics.
+Frequent urination is common around 6-8 weeks after conception.
+Other Explanations for this could be: Urinary tract infection, diabetes, increased liquid intake or taking excessive diuretics.

-While you may not have a strong desire to eat pickles and ice cream, many women will feel cravings for certain foods when they are pregnant.
-This can last throughout your entire pregnancy.
-Other Explanations: Poor diet, lack of a certain nutrient, stress, depression or impending menstruation.
+Many women will feel cravings for certain foods and this can last throughout your entire pregnancy.
+Other Explanations for food cravings could be: Poor diet, lack of a certain nutrient, stress, depression or impending menstruation.